Outrage in Russia over ‘biased’ judging

 “We would like to receive an explanation over a whole number of issues,” he added, taking issue with “judging.”

-Earlier Saturday Ashram claimed victory in the despite a mistake in her closing ribbon routine.
+Earlier Saturday Ashram claimed victory in spite of a mistake in her closing ribbon routine.

 It is the first time a Russian has failed to win the event since the 1996 Atlanta Olympics and is arguably one of the biggest surprises in the sport’s history.